Michael Vasey, Director

 Sarah Ferner, Education Coordinator

 Sarah Ferner develops new and leads existing education programs for the San Francisco Bay NERR.
 This role combines her passion for education and science.
 On any given day, you might find her knee deep in mud assisting with research, at her desk writing about wetlands and water-quality, or teaching anyone, from families to teachers, about marshes, estuaries, and climate change.
 Sarah received a B.A. in Biology from Carleton College in Northfield, Minnesota and a M.Sc. in Marine Science from the Virginia Institute of Marine Science/College of William and Mary.
 She is a certified California Master Naturalist.
-Prior to joining the San Francisco Bay NERR ten years ago, Sarah worked closely with the Chesapeake Bay-Virginia NERR as a Graduate Research Fellow where she studied the vegetation community change in a tidal freshwater marsh.
+Prior to joining the San Francisco Bay NERR in 2004, Sarah worked closely with the Chesapeake Bay-Virginia NERR as a Graduate Research Fellow where she studied the vegetation community change in a tidal freshwater marsh.

 Matt Ferner, Research Coordinator